 This guide will help you learn about various districts, sections, and neighborhoods where you can safely stay in New York.
 Manhattan is the most popular borough and the first one visitors have in mind when they choose where to stay in New York City, but other boroughs have lodging options that are certainly worth considering.

 Where to stay in New York ?
-Best areas and hotels to stay in New York
+Best areas to stay in New York

 1. Midtown and Times Square, Best Place to Stay in New York for First-timers